Muqsit/ChestShop/README.md

 # ChestShop
 ChestShop for PocketMine-MP (pmmp) by Muqsit.
-Note that you must have **EconomyAPI** installed before running the plugin, else the plugin wont enable.
+Note that you must have **EconomyAPI** installed before running the plugin, else the plugin won't enable.
 Chest shop allows you to create Chest GUI based shops - a widely used feature in minigames such as MoneyWars, SkyBlock and SkyWars.
-If you are looking for a compressed .phar file, go here:https://github.com/Muqsit/ChestShop/releases
+If you are looking for a compressed .phar file, go here: https://github.com/Muqsit/ChestShop/releases

 Features:
 - Ability to add enchanted, custom named, custom NBT tagged items.
 - Everything can be managed in-game on run time.
 No config modification needed.
 - Two papers, named "Turn Left" and "Turn Right" are located at the end of the GUI to switch pages.
-- ChestGUI (Block and inventory) is only sent to the command issuer.
+- ChestGUI (block and inventory) is only sent to the command issuer.
 The GUI tile block is unbreakable, making it impossible for anyone to duplicate the chest contents.
 - Usage of custom chest tiles and inventories rather than bulk events for performance.

 Commands: